timbleman/Window_curtain_alarm/README.md

 ## Implementation
 ### Hardware
-Opening and closing the curtain shall be done using a belt-driven by a stepper motor.
+Opening and closing the curtain shall be done using a belt driven by a stepper motor.
 A NEMA17 stepper in combination with a TMC2209 driver is currently used.
 The target platform is the ESP8266.
-This microcontroller has been chosen instead of a Raspberry PI due to lower cost and power consumption.
+This microcontroller has been chosen instead of a Raspberry PI due to its lower cost and power consumption.
 ### Mounting
-The hardware, including especially the motor, belt, and end stop, will be mounted using 3D printed objects.
+The hardware, including especially the motor, belt, and endstop, will be mounted using 3D printed objects.
 Currently, the project is not intended as a 'one design fits all' solution, but will need to be adapted to the used curtain and window.
 ### Programming language and environment
 Due to its dominance in embedded systems and easier debugging, C, instead of C++, is used for most of the more generic project components.
 These components include user input parsing, keeping track of time, and controlling the IO.
 As Arduino and most of its libraries are based on C++, the main function and socket server use this more high-level approach.
 The PlatformIO IDE and toolchain is used for the ESP8266 code.
 The proof of concept has been developed using CodeLite.